cngetich37/tenderpoa-frontend/README.md

 - Axios for efficient communication with the Express API.
 - Tailwind CSS for easy and customizable styling.
 - Typescript for enhanced code quality and maintainability.

-## Contributing

-If you'd like to contribute to this project, please follow the [contributing guidelines](CONTRIBUTING.md).

 ## License